tarcuss/calorie-app-review/README.md

   - All datas in local stroage so, develop compression algorithm for adding more languge.
   - Thanks to this Algorithm, the size of the data has been reduced by 90%.

--About Profile Screen
+- About Profile Screen
-  -Profile screen was then suspended for further development.
+  - Profile screen was then suspended for further development.

+- Work for adding new food